Email: Chapter 4, Article 11

 §4-11-7.
 Conflict with other statutory provisions.

-If there is any conflict between the provisions of this article and any other provision of this code relating to receiving or expending federal funds, the provisions of this article shall govern and control.
+If there is any conflict between the provisions of this article and any other provision of law, including this code, relating to receiving or expending federal funds, the provisions of this article shall govern and control.